 To configure the plugin, make a metasync: section in your configuration file.
 The available options are:

 • source: A list of comma-separated sources to fetch metadata from.
 Set this to "amarok" or "itunes" to enable synchronization with that player.
-Default: empty itunes The path to your iTunes library xml file has to be configured, e.g.:
+Default: empty itunes

 The follow subsections describe additional configure required for some players.